Doomakia-Dev/DeadDogma/Rules/Combat Encounters/CombatRules.md

 A lot of this is going to be slightly altered Pathfinder 2nd edition.
 Just so you know.
 If you're seeing this because I screen-capped it or I'm fucking dead then you might want to cross reference [Archives of Nethys's](https://2e.aonprd.com/Actions.aspx) page about actions and stuff.
 Or don't.
 I'm not yo momma.

-# Turn Order
+# Turns and rounds
+Rounds are comprised of each creature's turn, taken in order of their [Initiative].
+On a creature's turn they may spend their [Action Points (AP)] to perform [Actions] until deciding to end their turn and allowing the next creature's turn to begin.
+Creatures may act out of turns if the conditions for a [Reaction] or [Free Action] are met.
+When the final creature's turn has ended, the next round begins and the turn order repeats until combat has ended.

+## Initiative

 # Your turn
-In combat, each creature gets 3 **Action Points (AP), a **Reaction** and **Free Actions** Combatants gain all 3 AP and their Free action at the start of the encounter and when they end their turn.
+In combat, each creature gets 3 **Action Points (AP), a **Reaction** and **Free Actions** Combatants gain all 3 AP and their Free action at the start of the encounter and at the start of each turn.
 Before elaborating, though, players must know the start of your turn is just as important as what you do on your turn.

 ## Starting your turn